Well-behaved dogs are welcome at the museum and entry is free for dogs. If you’re a dog owner visiting Beamish with your four-legged friend:

 - Please pick up after your dog.
 Dog waste bags are available from our Entrance Building, if needed.

-- Dogs aren’t allowed at evening events, e.g. Christmas Evenings, Halloween Evenings.
+- Dogs aren’t allowed at evening events, e.g. Christmas Evenings, Halloween Evenings, except for assistance dogs.

 - Please follow all directions given by museum personnel.
 The museum reserves the right to ask dog owners to leave if these guidelines are not followed, or if staff or volunteers feel that dogs are behaving in a dangerous or threatening manner.